San Diego State University: Media, newspapers, and magazines

 Students began publishing The White and Gold in 1902, which was a literary magazine and newspaper.
 In 1913, a new newspaper was established entitled Normal News Weekly.
 The school newspaper Paper Lantern (Normal News Weekly was renamed after the addition of the junior college) became The Aztec in September 1925.
 It was later expanded to its current name, The Daily Aztec in fall 1959.
 The school's annual yearbook was named Del Sudoeste (Spanish for "of the southwest") in the early 1920s.
-The Koala, a comedy newspaper that is widely known around the San Diego State area, is also distributed monthly on campus but is not directly connected to the school at the moment.
+The Koala, a comedy newspaper that is widely known around the San Diego State University area, is also distributed monthly on campus but is not directly connected to the school at the moment.